SaladTechnologies/comfyui-api/DEVELOPING.md

 If you have encountered a bug, please include the steps to reproduce it, and any relevant logs or error messages.
 If you are able, adding a failing test is the best way to ensure your issue is resolved quickly.
 Let's make productionizing ComfyUI as easy as possible!

+## Core Design Principles

+When contributing to the ComfyUI-API project, please keep the following design principles in mind:

+- **Asynchronous Operations**: Use asynchronous programming practices wherever possible to ensure the server remains responsive.
+Avoid blocking the event loop.
+- **Modularity**: Because the range of uses for this API is so broad, strive to keep components modular and loosely coupled.
+This will make it easier to add new features and maintain existing ones.
+- **Don't Duplicate Existing ComfyUI functionality**: Wherever possible, leverage existing ComfyUI api endpoints and functionality, rather than re-implementing it in the API server.
+Local ComfyUI can be accessed from the the API server at `config.comfyURL`.
+- **Error Handling**: Implement robust error handling to gracefully manage unexpected situations.
+Provide clear and informative error messages to users.
+Errors should never crash the server unless recovery is deemed impossible.
+- **Testing**: If your feature or bug fix is significant, please include tests to verify its functionality.
+This helps maintain the integrity of the codebase.

 ## Setting Up the Development Environment